sts10/sts10.github.io/guides/digital-security.md

 As long as you choose a good manager (see below) and make the password to open this vault very strong, you'll likely be more secure overall.

 One way to create a strong, but memorable password is to generate a _passphrase_ [using dice](https://www.eff.org/dice) ([more info on diceware passphrases](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/)).
-This process will create a passphrase like "rubdown cytoplasm sculptor kindred unsubtle roamer", which should be easy for you to memorize, but very hard for an attacker to guess ([this invaluable xkcd comic explains the concept well](https://xkcd.com/936/)).
+This process will create a passphrase like "rubdown cytoplasm sculptor kindred unsubtle roamer", which should be easy for you to memorize, but very hard for anyone else to guess ([this invaluable xkcd comic explains the concept well](https://xkcd.com/936/)).

 ### Password manager recommendations